-Azure has continued to refine its Reserved Instance model to the point that it has become very easy to leverage.
-The concern with Azure Reserved Instances hasn’t been about implementation, but rather “will it save me money” and how much money should I commit a year in advance.
+Azure has continued to refine its Reservation model to the point that it has become very easy to leverage.
+The concern with Azure Reservations hasn’t been about implementation, but rather “will it save me money” and how much money should I commit a year in advance.
 Initially, Reserved Instances required a yearly payment in advance; this financial commitment alone made it hard for most companies since they had to write a check to cover their Azure spend for the next 12 months.

-Now Azure has implemented the ability to reserve your instance for a year and get the yearly Reserved Instance pricing but pay for the commitment monthly instead of a single annual payment.
-Basically, as long as you feel you will be using the resources for a full year, you can commit now and receive a lower VM cost and still pay over time.
-As Azure says, committing to Reserved Instances can save you up to 35% for a 1-year reserved instance, or as much as 52% for a 3-year reserved instance commitment.
-Of course, each VM size has different Reserved Instance pricing discounts, so be sure to investigate the savings for the VM size of interest.
+Now Azure has implemented the ability to reserve your instance for a year and get the yearly Reservation pricing but pay for the commitment monthly instead of a single annual payment.
+In regards to virtual machines, basically, as long as you feel you will be using the resources for a full year, you can commit now and receive a lower VM cost and still pay over time.
+As Azure says, committing to Reserved VM Instances can save you up to 35% for a 1-year reserved instance, or as much as 52% for a 3-year reserved instance commitment.
+Of course, each VM size has different Reserved VM Instance pricing discounts, so be sure to investigate the savings for the VM size of interest.
 If we could be of any assistance, feel free to contact us.

 - A-series, Av2-series, or G-series VMs.